Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

 #### Create Security Groups

-> :warning: You may already have security groups with the names below defined in your tenant and/or you may not have permissions to create new security groups.
-In that case, skip the steps below and update the configuration files in your project(s) with the desired names/IDs of the groups.
+> :warning: You may already have security groups with the names defined below in your tenant and/or you may not have permissions to create new security groups.
+In that case, skip the steps below and update the configuration files in your project(s) with the desired names/IDs of existing groups in your tenant.

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure Active Directory** service.
 1. Select **Groups** blade on the left.